Growing Ferns in Pots: A Comprehensive Guide

 Using Ferns in Container Gardens

-Although ferns can be incorporated in containers with other plants, most do best if planted in their own container.
-The exception is the asparagus fern, which is really not a true fern.
-The asparagus fern is actually a member of the lily family.
+Although ferns can be incorporated in containers with other plants, most do best if planted in their container.
+The exception is the asparagus fern, which is not a true fern.
+The asparagus fern is a member of the lily family.
 It thrives in bright light and is a favorite of container gardeners and florists for adding interest to the design of a container.

 Ferns are at their best when used as a backdrop for your container garden.
 They always look well and prop up fading bulbs and perennials.
 They give a lush, woodland look to your garden and seem to anchor your containers to the ground.
 By grouping them with containers of contrasting foliage, they will call attention to themselves without overwhelming your main planting.